Yu1107/following-robot/README.md

-# Combining human skeleton and pedestrian dead reckoning for research of following robot
+# Human-Following Robot Using Human Skeleton and Pedestrian Dead Reckoning

 - environment: